Masub27/Intro/Study_Discussion_SS25_.md

 The dissatisfaction with the ITVET master's program stems from its heavy focus on repetitive theory and lack of practical, career-oriented content.
 Students feel the curriculum is unorganized, outdated, and does not prepare them for real-world job opportunities, especially in Germany.
 Many students are uncertain about their career paths post-graduation and wish for more practical classes, exposure to professionals working in the field, and curriculum advancement focused on digital skills and applied learning.

-**Please elaborate why you are dissatisfied with the modules and content of the ITVET program so far:**
+**(5.3)Please elaborate why you are dissatisfied with the modules and content of the ITVET program so far:**

 * 	A field related to vocational education needs more practical classes and needs to understand a clear picture of where we can work and which areas we can concentrate in our career
 * 	It is chaotic, miscommunication, misinformation, very unorganized.